Interstate Canal restored to 100%, official says

 He said that the district does not anticipate any problems with the repair and the canal is going to continue to be monitored.

-He attributes the response from Pathfinder Irrigation District to quick turn-around repair to restore much needed irrigation water to the employees.
+He attributes the response from Pathfinder Irrigation District for the quick turn-around repair to restore much needed irrigation water to the employees.

 “I have the most amazing employees, they worked so hard and efficiently and they’re just amazing,” Miller said.
 “We were on the site every morning working by 7 and we didn’t leave ‘til dark and most of the employees were there every hour.
 They were dedicated and I’m just so proud of them.”